 Ramme is located 40-minutes drive south from the centre of Oslo.
 Guests are able to stay at the brand new Ramme fjordhotell, experience fine dining, visit Ramme’s working eco-farm, walk in Edvard Munch’s footsteps, relax in the idyllic Havlyst Park, and enjoy art exhibitions, plays, concerts and other cultural activities.

-Ramme’s art and cultural activities consist of Ramme artgalleryiwith both permanent and temporary art exhibitions, “Vognremissen” with horse-drawn carriage and old automobiles, the beautiful Havlyst Park, Edvard Munch’s former house and property, theatrical performances and concerts.
-Public events will be arranged throughout the year.
+Ramme’s art and cultural activities consist of Ramme art gallery with both permanent and temporary art exhibitions, “Vognremissen” with horse-drawn carriage and old automobiles, the beautiful Havlyst Park, Edvard Munch’s former house and property, theatrical performances and concerts.
+Public events are arranged throughout the year.

 Havlystparken, is an unique park facility offering views of the fjord.
 The park is ideal for taking a relaxing stroll, sitting and meditating, as well as for holding functions and garden parties of all sizes.
 The park comprises lawns, water features, flower beds, herb and rose gardens, fruit trees, an arboretum and more.

 Munch’s Ramme is the property known as Nedre Ramme which the artist Edvard Munch purchased in 1910 and maintained until his death in 1944.
 Here you can experienced Munch’s landscape via the culture trail “In Munch’s Footsteps” created in cooperation with the local Vestby municipal authority and funded by Sparebankstiftelsen DNB.

 Ramme farm, has been involved in organic farming since 1986.
 The farm focuses on traditional farming values, sustainable production and maintaining a high standard of animal welfare.